Tell us about yourself and our broker partner Mojo will find the best variable mortgage rates for you

 Standard variable rate (SVR) mortgages

-The best variable rate mortgage for you will depend on your individual circumstances and your appetite for risk, so it's a good idea to review this information and discuss at greater length with a mortgage expert, before making a final decision.
+The best variable rate mortgage for you depends on your individual circumstances and your appetite for risk, so it's a good idea to review this information and discuss at greater length with a mortgage expert, before making a final decision.

 Every lender has a standard variable rate (SVR), which is their default interest rate and usually higher than other rates.
 When you take out any other type of mortgage deal, you'll automatically transfer onto your lender’s SVR once that deal comes to an end - usually after two, three, five or ten years, depending on the term you chose.

-Standard variable rates are set by the lender, who also decides when and how much to increase or decrease them by.
-Although every lender will be influenced by changes in the Bank of England’s base rate, SVR rates (and therefore also discount rates) are not directly linked to any external economic indicator.
+Standard variable rates are set by the lender, who also decides and how much to increase or decrease them by, according to UK remortgage statistics, approximately one in seven (14%) of UK mortgages in 2022 were on a variable rate.
+Although every lender will be influenced by changes in the Bank of England's base rate, SVR (and therefore discount rates) are not directly linked to any external economic indicator.
 This makes it more difficult to predict when your mortgage repayments may rise or fall.

-Tracker rates are the only type of variable rate mortgage where fluctuations in rate are not entirely in the hands of the lender.
-They follow what’s known as an external economic indicator - this is usually the Bank of England’s base rate.
+Trackers are the only type of variable rate mortgage where rate changes are not entirely in the hands of the lender.
+They follow what’s known as an external economic indicator - this is usually the Bank of England’s base rate, but can differ on commercial products, which sometimes use SONIA.

-For example, a tracker rate set to the Bank of England base rate (currently 4.5%) plus 2%, would be charged at 6.5%.
-If the base rate was to rise to 5%, your rate would change to 7%, as the 2% charged by the lender remains the same.
+For example, if the Bank of England base rate is 4%* plus 2%, you would be charged 6%.
+If the base rate rose to 6%*, you'd pay 8%, as the additional 2% charged by the lender remains the same.

 Again, these deals most commonly last for two to five years, but are available on a lifetime basis, if preferred.